Dealing with Teacher Underperformance

-- We provide several easily-applied options for attendees to tailor when back in school.
+- You will have several easily-applied options for attendees to tailor when back in school.

-- Attendees will leave with a list of useful resources, tools and support that is available to help them feel less exposed
+- You will leave with a list of useful resources, tools and support that is available to help them feel less exposed

-- Attendees will be aware of the likely pitfalls and common solutions in relation to natural justice and procedural breaches.
+- You will be aware of the likely pitfalls and common solutions in relation to natural justice and procedural breaches.